LPardue/draft-pardue-masque-dgram-priority/draft-pardue-masque-dgram-priority.md

 choices.
 Urgency communicates the client-view of request importance, and incremental communicates how the client intends to process response data as it arrives.
 Parameters are communicated in HTTP headers or version-specific frames.
-A client omitting the urgency or incremetal parameters can be interprested by the server as a signal to apply default priorities.
+A client omitting the urgency or incremental parameters can be interpreted by the server as a signal to apply default priorities.
 The core scheme is extensible, new parameters can be defined to augment the base ones.